namanmanchanda09/Ethereum-Notes/Contracts.md

 It is possible to request a Merkle proof for logs, so if an external entity supplies a contract with such a proof, it can check that the log actually exists inside the blockchain.
 You have to supply block headers because the contract can only see the last 256 block hashes.

+You can add the attribute `indexed` to up to three parameters which adds them to a special data structure known as [“topics”](https://docs.soliditylang.org/en/v0.8.15/abi-spec.html#abi-events) instead of the data part of the log.
+A topic can only hold a single word (32 bytes) so if you use a reference type for an indexed argument, the Keccak-256 hash of the value is stored as a topic instead.

+All parameters without the `indexed` attribute are ABI-encoded into the data part of the log.

+Topics allow you to search for events, for example when filtering a sequence of blocks for certain events.
+You can also filter events by the address of the contract that emitted the event.

+## 8. Inheritance

+When a contract inherits from other contracts, only a single contract is created on the blockchain, and the code from all the base contracts is compiled into the created contract.
+This means that all internal calls to functions of base contracts also just use internal function calls (`super.f(..)` will use JUMP and not a message call).

+State variable shadowing is considered as an error.
+A derived contract can only declare a state variable `x`, if there is no visible state variable with the same name in any of its bases.

+**Constructor**